top of page

 Banking and Money Management

 Setting up a bank account in Dubai is straightforward for expats.
 Major international banks like HSBC and Standard Chartered, along with local banks like Emirates NBD, offer various accounts tailored to expat needs.
-You’ll need your passport, UAE residence visa, and a no-objection certificate (NOC) from your employer to open an account.
+You’ll need your passport, UAE residence visa, and possibly a no-objection certificate (NOC) from your employer to open an account.

 Dubai is largely a cashless society, with credit and debit cards widely accepted.
 Online banking is advanced and secure, making it easy to manage your finances.
 Keep an eye on exchange rates and transfer fees when moving money between the UAE and the UK.